borntyping/borntyping.github.io/books.md

 I've avoided including well known works in this list in the hopes of it remaining useful as a list of new books and media to recommend to friends.

-Content marked with a † contains content that may be distressing, beyond that which you might normally find in fiction.
+Content marked with a † contains content that may be distressing, beyond that which you might normally find in fantasy or science fiction.

 ## Books